Mechanism of Task-oriented Information Removal in In-context Learning: Task-oriented Information Removal in In-context Learning

-\textbf{Preliminary: Task-Verbalization Subspace.} As shown in Fig.~\ref{fig:fig1} (A), an LM encodes a zero-shot query $x_q$ into a non-selective semantic representation $h_q^l \in \mathbb{R}^d$ after $l$ transformer blocks, where the output derived from such $h_q$ by the remaining layers is unlikely to be the desired answer to $x_q$, as demonstrated in Fig.~\ref{fig:zero_shot_decoding}.
-In such a scenario, we hypothesize the existence of a low-rank subspace in the representation space encoding the task-related information, equipped with a projection matrix $W \in \mathbb{R}^{d\times d}$ that projects $h_q^l$ to remove task-irrelevant information, thereby redirecting the final output derived from $Wh_q^l$ towards the task-specific answer.
-As shown below, such $W$ defines the task and also the ``verbalization mode'' (i.e., how the output is expressed, such as ``positive" vs.\ ``+" in sentiment analysis), for which we term $W$ as \textbf{T}ask-\textbf{V}erbalization \textbf{S}ubspace (TVS).

-\textbf{Existence of Explicit TVS in Hidden States.} As shown in Fig.~\ref{fig:fig1} (C), we explicitly assume the existence of TVS parameterized as a low-rank filter $W_\text{enc}W_\text{dec}\in\mathbb{R}^{d\times r}\cdot\mathbb{R}^{r\times d}$, and verify this assumption through end-to-end training.
-In detail, given some zero-shot prompts and ground-truth responses, with all other part of LM frozen, we inject the filter $W_\text{enc}W_\text{dec}$ into the residual stream of the inputs' last token (where the output is expected) in a specific layer $l$, and interrupt this last token’s access to previous tokens in the subsequent layers to block the context-related additional information gain from the inputs afterward the filter to keep the attribution clear.
-We train only the $W_\text{enc}W_\text{dec}$ on zero-shot inputs and corresponding ground-truth responses (refer to Appendix~\ref{appendix.training_details} for details).
-The validation accuracy with various $l$ and $r$ on SST-2 and Llama 3.2-1B is shown in Fig.~\ref{fig:explicit}, where, globally, compared to zero-shot accuracy, filtering the hidden state while explicitly assuming the existence of a TVS of max-rank\footnote{Notice that even if the $r$ is sufficient large, the effective rank of $W_\text{enc}W_\text{dec}$ can also be small, so the $r$ is the maximum possibile rank.
+\textbf{Existence of Explicit TVS in Hidden States.} We conduct the injection-and-train experiment mentioned in Step 1 of~\S\ref{sec.method}, with validation accuracy with various $l$ and $r$ on SST-2 and Llama 3.2-1B is shown in Fig.~\ref{fig:explicit}, where, globally, compared to zero-shot accuracy, filtering the hidden state while explicitly assuming the existence of a TVS of max-rank\footnote{Notice that even if the $r$ is sufficient large, the effective rank of $W_\text{enc}W_\text{dec}$ can also be small, so the $r$ is the maximum possibile rank.
 (Original embedding dimension is 2048.)} 2 can significantly improve the output accuracy from the open-end decoding (mentioned in \S\ref{sec:settings}).
 Such results confirm our hypothesis: selectively removing information from zero-shot hidden states steers outputs toward the task, inspiring a possibility that ICL implicitly applies this procedure, as verified in~\S\ref{sec:3.2}.